 To see the cherry hung with snow.

-This is Houseman as optimistic as he gets.
-Usually it’s all about death.
+This is Houseman about as optimistic as he gets.

 Photo : Adrian Paliczka 2016 (on Google)

 Still, I had not had my fill of Wenlock Edge.
-My experience of it so far was not at all satisfactory.
+Just passing over and along was not at all satisfactory.
 I needed to give it another go.
-So a few days later I returned to where I’d seen the National Trust sign – at Presthope.
+So a few days later I returned to where I’d seen a National Trust sign – at Presthope.
 I parked up, and went for a walk.
 A footpath ran through mostly deciduous woods on the narrow crest of the ridge.
 It being February, the trees were leafless, but they still prevented a satisfactory view of the landscape below.
 However, once or twice a gap in the woods allowed better.
 Some clearing of the trees had been done, allowing a view across the valley of the Harley Brook to Grange Hill and the next ridge north.

 The Edge is made of limestone.
 It was originally a reef in a tropical sea – but that was some time ago.
 It is now rises a thousand feet above sea level and runs for about 17 miles straight and narrow from just north of Craven Arms in the south-west to Much Wenlock in the north-east.
 It rises in the landscape like a frozen wave not quite ready to break.